techistem/memory-game/README.md

 This game is designed to be both fun and easy to use.
 In this way, it is a very fun game for classroom activities and for students to review the subject.
 The features implemented throughout the game support this goal.
 ### Home page
 -  This is what the user will be greeted with upon opening the game, and also what they will return to any time they click a button to return Home.
-- It is an easy to navigate Home page, with the title of the quiz at the top, and 3 buttons below:
+- It is an easy to navigate Home page, with the title of the game at the top, and 3 buttons below:

-    - A Play button to start the quiz
+    - A Play button to start the game
     - A How to play button to take the user to the rules of the game
     - A High Scores button to take the user to the high scores page